-The total cost for expropriation/compensation of affected lands and crops for construction of main infrastructures will be 27,819,389RwF.
+The total cost for expropriation/compensation of affected lands and crops for construction of main

 Concerning pipeline network installation, there will be 9,739 files on the total length of 340 km where different annual crops and trees will be affected and compensated.
 The total cost for compensation of affected crops and trees for pipeline network installation will be 261,150,445 RwF.